-1. Setup SSH server on Windows machine with public key access.
-If this procedure is already done, skip to step 2 a.
-We are using OpenSSH for windows to setup SSH server.
-Any SSH server compatible for your Windows OS can be used.
+Setup SSH server on Windows machine with public key access.
+If this procedure is already done, skip to step 2 b.

-b.
 Please install SSH to the location as in below link and execute the commands to setup SSH server and Setting up Public Key Authentication.